genenetwork/gn-docs/general/help/facilities.md

 ## Octopus HPC cluster

-In 2020 we installed a small but powerful HPC cluster (Octopus) dedicated to [pangenomic](https://www.biorxiv.org/content/10.1101/2021.11.10.467921v1) and [genetic](https://genenetwork.org/) computations, consisting of 11 PowerEdge R6515 AMD EPYC 7402P 24-core CPUs (264 real cores).
+In 2020 we installed a powerful HPC cluster (Octopus) dedicated to [pangenomic](https://www.biorxiv.org/content/10.1101/2021.11.10.467921v1) and [genetic](https://genenetwork.org/) computations, consisting of 11 PowerEdge R6515 AMD EPYC 7402P 24-core CPUs (264 real cores).
 Nine of these machines are equipped with 378 GB RAM and two have 1 TB of memory.
 All machines have large SSD storage (~10TB) driving 100+ TB shared network storage.
 All Octopus nodes run Debian and GNU Guix and use Slurm for batch submission.